 These ridiculously good homemade cinnamon rolls bake up to be big, soft, and extra fluffy.
 Thanks to a little help from a food processor, they are simple to make and have the most luxurious buttery texture.
 Don’t let cinnamon rolls or the length of our recipe intimidate you, these rolls can be made in a few hours or turned into overnight cinnamon rolls.
-There’s also lots of extra details and tips included to help you make the best cinnamon rolls ever!
-Jump to the Soft Cinnamon Rolls Recipe or watch our quick recipe video showing you how to make them.
+Jump to the Soft Cinnamon Rolls Recipe

 How to Make Cinnamon Rolls From Scratch

 When I first thought about making homemade cinnamon rolls, I was a little apprehensive.
-Then, once we stumbled across this simple method for making cinnamon rolls, I was hooked.
+Then, once we stumbled across this simple method, I was hooked.
 Now I look back at my worries and shake my head.
 These rolls are easy to make and I know anyone can do it!

 The ingredients needed for these easy cinnamon rolls aren’t complicated and you likely have some of them already sitting in your kitchen.
 Let me quickly walk you through them, remember, the full ingredient list with amounts is in the recipe below.

-- Flour — We use all-purpose flour, but bread flour works in this recipe.
-(Some recipes actually recommend bread flour for cinnamon rolls since it should make the rolls even more tender inside.)
+Flour — We use all-purpose flour, but bread flour works in this recipe.
+(Some recipes actually recommend bread flour since it should make the rolls even more tender inside.)